spdk/spdk/deprecation.md

 Specific future SPDK release for the removal must be provided.
 ABI cannot be removed without providing deprecation notice for at least single SPDK release.

+Deprecated code paths must be registered with `SPDK_DEPRECATION_REGISTER()` and logged with `SPDK_LOG_DEPRECATED()`.
+The tag used with these macros will appear in the SPDK log at the warn level when `SPDK_LOG_DEPRECATED()` is called, subject to rate limits.
+The tags can be matched with the level 4 headers below.

 ## Deprecation Notices {#deprecation-notices}

 ### nvme